Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 - Display the main message on the backwall: If you have a backwall on a small or mid-sized booth, you should place your message on it, as the backwall often acts as a focal point.
 Visitors’ eyes will be drawn to the backwall, and as such, graphics on it should be used to heighten the overall look of your booth while highlighting your main message.

 - Use height to your advantage: When you set up your booth, choosing towers or other tall graphics can make your company literally and figuratively stand out from the competition.
 These graphics can pull in visitors from a long distance and make it easier for people to find your booth.
-These graphics will help turn your booth into a destination.

 - Avoid the overuse of static images: You want your graphics to stand out and pop.
 As such, you don’t want to saturate your exhibits with an overwhelming number of images.
 Instead of throwing tons of pictures at visitors, you’ll want to be selective about the ones that you choose to include.
 When people look at your booth, you’ll want to make a lasting impression on visitors with images that stand out.